airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 value of a number if the power is 0 (hint, anything raised to the zero power is 1).
 Keep trying.
-If it doesn\'t work at first, try going through your program by hand with a scrap of paper, keeping track of where EBP and ESP are pointing, what is on the stack, and what the values are in each register.
+If it doesn\'t work at first, try going through your program by hand with a scrap of paper, keeping track of where _%ebp_ and _%esp_ are pointing, what is on the stack, and what the values are in each register.

 Recursive Functions {#recursivefunctions}